 U.S. Bank was founded in 1929.
-U.S. Bank has been providing financing and refinancing options for new and used cars, boats and, recreational vehicles.
+U.S. Bank has a dedication to community development, philanthropic efforts, and maintaining an environmentally-friendly business culture.
+They provide all types of banking and financial services, including financing and refinancing options for new and used cars, boats and, recreational vehicles.

 - Online pre-approval form

 U.S. Bank is the only car loan company we reviewed that offers an online pre-approval form.
 This enables prospective borrowers to find out how much they could borrow from U.S. Bank and what APR range they would be offered without having to file a full loan application.
 Pre-approval can be done online, over the phone, or by visiting a U.S. Bank branch directly.
 This is a great convenience to customers who want answers quickly to their auto loan questions.

 For borrowers who are ready to apply for a car loan, U.S. Bank offers an online application.
 Borrowers are typically notified of approval within two hours.
 If assistance is needed, borrowers can call U.S. Bank and ask for an auto finance specialist to walk them through the application, as well as answer any questions they may have.

 - Higher starting APR

 The U.S. Bank website contains little information about car financing or refinancing, explanation of APR, and payment guidelines.
 Much of the detailed information is not in the body of text on the web pages, but at the bottom of the page in very fine print.
 This may make it difficult for borrowers to browse the site and find information.
 We would like to see more information regarding application fees, loan amount, and bad credit loan options.
 Not only does this lack of information make it difficult for us to rank their services, but it also makes it inconvenient for potential customers.